decredcommunity/translations/status.md

 Columns:

-- `Release` - Last release the translation was updated for (and included in).
+- `Release` - Earliest release the translation was updated for (and included in).
 - `Merged` - When last translation update was merged into a release branch. `~date` means the change is UNMERGED yet.
-- `Changes` - Pull requests or commits that last updated the translation.
+- `Changes` - Pull requests or commits that last updated the translation (in both master and release branches).
 - `Translators` - Contributors to recent translation updates.

 For any questions please join the Matrix [#translations](https://chat.decred.org/#/room/#translations:decred.org) room.